Lyf Hotel room with double bed, sofa

 Guest Rating: 8.3/10 | Location: Town Hall | View on Booking.com

-Located 3 minutes walk from the Queen Victoria Building and within walking distance of the harbour, Magaboom is centrally located for exploring the city.
-In fact many of the Sydney’s best small bars are on your doorstep and you are only minutes from Pitt Street Mall, Megaboom scores top marks for location.
+Megaboom is centrally located for exploring the city, only 3 minutes’ walk from the Queen Victoria Building and within walking distance of the harbour.
+Many of Sydney’s best small bars are on your doorstep and you’re only minutes from Pitt Street Mall, so Megaboom scores top marks for location.

-While the decor is a little dull, the rooms are clean and comfortable and usually priced around $125-190 per night, making them a good value.
+While the decor is a little dull, the rooms are clean and comfortable.
+They’re usually priced around $125-190 per night, making them good value.

 Features: